ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as server to send Ameba status.rst

 | In this example, we connect Ameba to WiFi and use Ameba as server to
   send message to connected client.
-| First, open “File” -> “Examples” -> “AmebaWiFi” -> “WiFiWebServer”
+| First, open "File" -> "Examples" -> "AmebaWiFi" -> "WiFiWebServer"